Moiz-tech-beep/Internship-project/Final Report.md

 📊 Final Report – Data Science Internship

 🔍 Overview

 This internship involved working on two real-world data science problems using Python and Jupyter Notebooks.

 The objective was to gain hands-on experience in data preprocessing, exploratory data analysis (EDA), feature engineering, and machine learning model development.

 ✅ Tasks Completed

-Task 1: Bank Marketing Analysis (Classification)
+✅Task 1: Bank Marketing Analysis

 Objective: Predict if a customer will subscribe to a term deposit.

 Dataset: Banking system.